specklesystems/speckle-docs/dev/server-database-migration.md

 ## TL;DR

 Speckle's preferred method of backing up and restoring data in a Postgres database is with [pgAdmin](https://www.pgadmin.org/).
-This guide assumes you are running Speckle via Docker-Compose, perhaps a [manual setup](./server-manualsetup.md) or a [DigitalOcean 1-click](./server-setup.md) setup.
+This guide assumes you are running Speckle via Docker-Compose, based on [manual setup](./server-manualsetup.md).

 ## Using pgAdmin

 ### Prerequisites

-#### For DigitalOcean 1-click deployments

-1. Log in to DigitalOcean and find your Droplet which is running Speckle
-1. Connect to your DigitalOcean Droplet, full instructions can be found in [DigitalOcean's documentation](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/).

 #### For Docker-Compose ('manual setup') deployments